alpalma95/alpalma95/README.md

 I can build complete full stack applications, all the way from design to deployment.
 I try to build everything from scratch, as I love **CSS** (especially with **Sass**), and I'm proud to put a lot of effort in creating functional and beautiful things.

-Right now, I'm working primarily with **Angular** at a Spanish software consultancy company.
+Right now, I'm working primarily with **Angular** at a Spanish software consulting company.
 I still love React, but I prefer Angular's philosophy and I believe that it suits me better for professional purposes.

 ### Bonus track: _Things I like besides coding_